IBM/eventing-openliberty-blockchain/README.md

 Author: Thomas Jennings
 email: thomas.jennings@ibm.com
  -->
-# Use Java microservices to listen for events from a distributed blockchain network using Open Liberty.
+# Listen to blockchain events in Java microservices

 <!-- # Listen to events out of a distributed blockchain network using Open Liberty -->

 > 2 Org Hyperledger Fabric sample using Open Liberty to execute transactions and listen to events with IBM Blockchain Platform

-Use a fully distributed 2 Org blockchain network with the use Java microservices and leverage a distributed system to submit transactions and listen to events.
+Use Java microservices to listen for events from a distributed blockchain network using Open Liberty.
+Submit transactions and listen to events using Hyperledger Java SDK and Open Liberty.

-Learn about the fundamentals of blockchain and Open Liberty by following the [Integrate Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and an Open Liberty server to execute transactions to the blockchain.
+Learn about the fundamentals of blockchain and Open Liberty by following the [Integrating Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and using Open Liberty to execute transactions to blockchain.

-* Use the IBM Blockchain Platform extension to create a fully distributed 2 Org local blockchain network and deploy a sample smart contract Fabcar
+* Use the IBM Blockchain Platform extension to create a distributed 2 Org local blockchain network and deploy a sample smart contract called "fabcar"
-* Use the [Open Liberty](https://openliberty.io)   extension to start two Java microservices that can communicate with blockchain
+* Use the [Open Liberty](https://openliberty.io) development tools to start the two Java microservices
-* Transact on the blockchain network from a sellers Java microservice to sell cars
+* Transact on the blockchain network from  Org1 Java microservice
-* Listen for events emitted out of Hyperledger fabric on the buyers' Java microservice
+* Listen for events emitted out of Hyperledger fabric on Org2' Java microservice

-You will use a fully distributed 2 Org blockchain network.
-Leveraging a distributed network and Open Liberty to submit transactions and listen to events.
+* Update the owner of a car and view the  event
+* Query cars by car ID and whole ledger state.

-Using blockchain provides supply chains a permanent record of transactions which are grouped in blocks that cannot be altered, creating an alternative to traditional paper tracking and manual inspection systems, which can leave supply chains vulnerable to inaccuracies and fraud.
+Using blockchain provides supply chains a permanent record of transactions which are grouped in blocks that cannot be altered, creating an alternative to traditional paper tracking and manual inspection systems, that can leave supply chains vulnerable to inaccuracies and fraud.

-The scenario we are creating is a distributed blockchain network using a buyer and a seller in a supply chain for car sales.
+The scenario we are creating is a distributed blockchain network using a seller (Organization 1) and a buyer (Organization 2) in a supply chain for car sales.

-The seller (Org 1) can add a car to the blockchain network; this will emit an event notifying the buyer (Org 2) that a new vehicle has been added to the blockchain network through Open Liberty.
+The seller will add a car to the blockchain network and the buyer will be notified when a new vehicle has been added to the blockchain through an emitted event.

-If the buyer is looking for a new car, they can query the vehicle or transaction id recently added to the blockchain network or listen for events automatically.
+The buyer can listen to events in two ways:

+1. Querying last event
+2. Listen to events through a web interface that updates automatically with new transaction data.

 ## Architecture flow